The Portuguese Parliament consists of a single

 The Assembly can legislate on anything except

-matters that concern the Government’s organisation and modus operandi.
+matters that concern the Governments organisation and

 There are subjects on which only the Assembly

-Assemblys exclusive legislative competence – for example, elections,
+Assemblys exclusive legislative competence for

 and the basic laws on the education system and national defence.

 There are other matters that fall within the

 freedoms and guarantees, the definition of crimes and security

 measures, taxes and the fiscal system, agricultural and monetary

 courts, and information services.

 The legislative texts passed by the Assembly

 received the ministerial counter-signature, they are published

 as Laws.
 As a rule, their passage requires a simple majority.

 However, some laws, which are known as Organisational Laws,

 have to be passed by an absolute majority of the sitting Members

 Laws that amend the Constitution are called

 Constitutional Laws and have to be passed by a majority of

 at least 2/3 of all the Members in full exercise of their

 All other Assembly decisions take the form

 The Assembly is responsible for scrutinising

-the Government and the Administration.
+the acts of the Government and the Administration.

-The Government is formed in the light of the result of the elections to the Assembly of the Republic).
+The Government is formed in the light of the

+to the elections to the Assembly of the Republic).
 After taking

 office, the Government submits its Programme to the Assembly